FarronF/limerick-council-meetings/meetings/2019/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th March 2019.md

 Ms. Rizzo addressed the Meeting and welcomed the opportunity to outline to the Members

-the life and contribution of Max Arthur MacAuliffe to the Sikh Culture and Religion.--- 2
+the life and contribution of Max Arthur MacAuliffe to the Sikh Culture and Religion.
+---
+2

 She stated that an approach was made from Dublin Interfaith Forum in April 2018 with regard